miors/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when there is no lines on the road as the algorithm heavily depends on the ability to detect presence of line
+One potential shortcoming would be what would happen when there is no line on the road as the algorithm heavily depends on the ability to detect presence of line

 Another shortcoming could be shadows, light and darkness could potentially affect the algorithm as it heavily relies on presence/ absence of colours